Robert L. Holmes: Career

 The Rush Rhees Library at University of Rochester, as seen from the Eastman Quadrangle.

 Holmes joined the faculty at the University of Rochester in 1962.
 By 1976 he acquired a fellowship at the National Humanities Institute at Yale University.
-Subsequently in 1982 he was appointed Senior Fulbright Lecturer at Moscow State university.
+Subsequently, in 1982 he was appointed Senior Fulbright Lecturer at Moscow State university.
 He also served as a Faculty Fellow at the Kroc Institute for International Peace Studies at the University of Notre Dame in 1993.
 In 1998, Holmes was appointed to the newly established Rajiv Gandhi Chair in Peace and Disarmament at Jawaharlal Nehru University in New Delhi, India, where he shaped the mission of the chair on instruction, research, and lectures.

-While serving on the faculty at the University of Rochester, his lectures were always eagerly anticipated by students of the humanities as well as the sciences.
+While serving on the faculty at the University of Rochester, his lectures were well regarded.
+Holmes was recognized for "being one of the very few professors to receive perfect or near perfect reviews every year since the university began student review services".
 He received the Edward Peck Curtis Award for Undergraduate Teaching in 2001 and the Professor of the Year Award in Humanities in 2006.
 At the 2007 convocation ceremony, Holmes was awarded the Goergen Award for Distinguished Achievement and Artistry in Undergraduate Teaching.
-Also, Holmes is known for being one of the very few professors to receive perfect or near perfect reviews every year since the university began student review services in 2001.

 During the course of an academic career which has spanned over forty years, Holmes has held a variety of scholarly positions including: Fulbright Fellow at Moscow State University and a visiting professor at Notre Dame, Hamilton College as well as an instructor at the University of Texas at Austin.
-In addition, he served as an editor of the philosophical journal Public Affairs Quarterly (1995-1999), contributed to the editorial review boards of both Social Theory and Practice (1975-1995) and The Acorn: Journal of the Gandhi-King Society (1990-2003) and also participated on the national board of the Fellowship of Reconciliation.
+In addition, he served as an editor of the philosophical journal Public Affairs Quarterly (1995–1999), contributed to the editorial review boards of both Social Theory and Practice (1975–1995) and The Acorn: Journal of the Gandhi-King Society (1990–2003) and also participated on the national board of the Fellowship of Reconciliation.
 He was also a longtime adviser to the University of Rochester Undergraduate Philosophy Council.
-For several years he also served as the university's Acting Chairman of the Department of Philosophy (1972 & 1980-1981).
+For several years he also served as the university's Acting Chairman of the Department of Philosophy (1972 & 1980–1981).
 In 1992 he also served as president of the professional organization Concerned Philosophers for Peace which strives to improve international understanding and peace through scholarly analysis of the causes of war.